Labor Day Email Techniques To Inspire Your Campaigns

 Source: Brit + Co

-Or enhance the message of your email — here, an animation that imitates a scratch-off promotes a scratch-off lottery and creates an intrigue by not fully revealing the discount percentage:
+Or enhance the message of your email — here, an animation that imitates a scratch-off promotes a scratch-off lottery and creates intrigue by not fully revealing the discount percentage:

 An email from US Glasses with an animation that imitates scratch-off and slowly reveals the email content but not all of it, only a CTA and some info about the scratch-off lottery